Reviewable/Reviewable/docs/reviews.md

 Throughout this guide, we'll often refer to users by the role they play in a review.
 Reviewable automatically assigns one of three roles to every review participant:

-* Author: the creator of the pull request.
+* **Author**: the creator of the pull request.
 Note if an author marks a file as reviewed they'll become a reviewer.
-* Reviewer: anybody that is not an author or mentionee.
+* **Reviewer**: anybody that is not an author or mentionee.
-* Mentionee: someone other than the author that was @-mentioned in a discussion (except the main top-level one).
+* **Mentionee**: someone other than the author that was @-mentioned in a discussion (except the main top-level one).
 Note that a mentionee will become a reviewer if they start a new discussion or mark a file as reviewed.

 It's possible for one person to be both the author and a reviewer in a “self-review” scenario.
 In that case, the “reviewer” behavior usually trumps the “author” path, but it's context-dependent.